lake-wg/authz/draft-selander-ace-ake-authz.md

 The domain authenticator has a private key and a corresponding public key PK_V used to authenticate to the device.

-The domain authenticator needs to be able to locate the authorization server of the device for which the LOC_W is expected to be sufficient.
-The communication between domain authenticator and authorization server is mutually authenticated and protected.
-Authentication credentials and communication security used with the domain authenticator is out of scope, except for as specified below in this section.
+The domain authenticator needs to be able to locate the authorization server of the device for which LOC_W is expected to be sufficient.
+The communication between domain authenticator and authorization server is assumed to be mutually authenticated and protected; authentication credentials and communication security is out of scope, except for as specified below in this section.

 The domain authenticator may in principle use differents credentials for authenticating to the authorization server and to the device, for which PK_V is used.
 However, the domain authenticator MUST prove possession of private key of PK_V to the authorization server since the authorization server is asserting (by means of the voucher to the device) that this credential belongs to the domain authenticator.

 In this version of the draft it is assumed that the domain authenticator authenticates to the authorization server with PK_V using some authentication protocol providing proof of possession of the private key, for example TLS 1.3 {{RFC8446}}.
-A future version of this draft may specify explicit proof of possession of the private key of PK_V in the voucher request, e.g., by including a signature of the voucher request with the private key of PK_V.
+A future version of this draft may specify explicit proof of possession of the private key of PK_V in the voucher request, e.g., by including a signature of the voucher request with the private key corresponding to PK_V.

 ## Authorization Server

-The authorization server has a private DH key corresponding to G_W, which is used to secure the communication with the device (see {{U-W}}).
+The authorization server has the private DH key corresponding to G_W, which is used to secure the communication with the device (see {{U-W}}).

 Authentication credentials and communication security used with the domain authenticator is out of scope, except for the need to verify the possession of the private key of PK_V as specified in {{domain-auth}}.